keshav2211/eval-demo-maven-webapp/README.md

 eval-demo-maven-webapp
 ======================

-Basic but more than a 'Hello World' Java WebApp built using Maven
+Basic but more than a 'Hello World' Java WebApp built using Maven.